CommonRoad/commonroad-autoware-interface/README.md

 # Our DFG-Car: **EDGAR**

 ## Description
-This project builds an interface between commonroad and autoware.universe/core.
+This project builds an interface between [CommonRoad](https://commonroad.in.tum.de/) and [Autoware.Universe](https://github.com/autowarefoundation/autoware.universe).

 ## Table of Contents